Nothing left: Jessie Diggins caps U.S. Olympic medal haul with a silver medal

 “I went from, ‘Wow, this is not the race prep I envisioned: laying in bed, force-feeding myself oatmeal and soup from a can,’ but I was really proud of the amount of sport drink I consumed,” Diggins said. “ … And then some time around 13k, I felt my knees start to twitch, and that’s a spot where if I’m going to start to cramp, it starts there.
 And I was like, ‘Ohhhh, boy.
 I was hoping this wouldn’t start happening until 28k, but here we go.’”

-Diggins propelled herself occasionally only with her arms and poles when her legs failed her, and at some point her mind went blank so she relied on others to tell her which lap she was skiing.
-That her coaches, teammates, ski technicians and the U.S. biathlon team braved the icy temperatures to cheer her on was invigorating.
+Diggins propelled herself occasionally only with her arms and poles when her legs failed her, and at some point her mind went blank, so she relied on others to tell her which lap she was skiing.
+That her coaches, teammates, ski technicians and the U.S. biathlon team braved the icy temperatures that to cheer her on was invigorating.
 She gave herself pep talks on every downhill.
+The temperature hovered around minus 18 degrees C (0 degrees F).

 “I felt like the whole world was helping me get up those hills when my legs were spasming and going numb,” she said.
 “I just kept thinking, ‘I gotta keep pushing as hard as I can, because at any point, what if my legs give out?’
 I can’t back down, I can’t let up on this pace.
 I have to keep going.”

-The silver was a herculean effort that fits right into Team USA’s hodgepodge of victories in Beijing.
-Even as Mikaela Shiffrin’s inexplicable struggles here meant the Alpine team managed only Ryan Cochran-Siegle’s silver in super-G and the men’s snowboarders failed to win an individual medal for the first time since 1998, other U.S. athletes delivered when expectations were mammoth — led by Chloe Kim in the halfpipe, Nathan Chen on ice and Kallie Humphries in her bobsled.
+The silver was a herculean effort that fits right into the United States’ hodgepodge of victories in Beijing.
+Even as Mikaela Shiffrin’s inexplicable struggles meant the Alpine team managed only Ryan Cochran-Siegle’s silver in super-G and the men’s snowboarders failed to win an individual medal for the first time since 1998, other U.S. athletes delivered when expectations were mammoth — led by Chloe Kim in the halfpipe, Nathan Chen on ice and Kallie Humphries in her bobsled.

 Lindsey Jacobellis, 36, won her first Olympic gold medal 16 years after an infamous early celebration cost her first and following nearly two decades atop snowboard cross.